chrim05/papers/politics/the_popular_models.md

 ------

-**Disclaimer**: Everything written in this document is my personal interpretation of governance and market dynamics.
+**Disclaimer**: Everything written in this document is a personal interpretation.
 There may be errors of various kinds and opinions that are not widely shared.

 *I am writing this document as a support to better understand the choices in my governance model at the following path: `./my_own_model.md`.*

 *It is also recommended to read, as an extension, the document at the following path: `./politics_is_personality.md`.*

 ----

-# Popular Models

 In this document, I want to illustrate my interpretation of the most popular theoretical models of governance (in order of decentralization):
 * Anarchy